10 LGBTQ+ Organizations You Can Support Right Now

 Protect Black Trans Lives

 Named after Marsha P. Johnson, a gay liberation activist and self-identified drag queen who was one of the leaders of the 1969 Stonewall uprising in NYC, this organization defends the human rights of Black transgender people.
-Their initiatives focus on everything from COVID-19 relief efforts, to gun violence, to access to quality education.
+Their initiatives focus on everything from providing financial support to community members, to fighting gun violence, to increasing access to quality education.

 Promote More Inclusive Media